 If you're heading this way for the mountain biking trails, you might be able to enjoy a few pre-season laps, as in recent years Les Arcs' bike park has opened in late June just on the weekends.

-Lifts typically start running between 09:00 to 09:30 each morning and stop at around 17:00 to 18:00, so there's plenty of opportunity for you to make the most of your day hiking, biking and exploring the area.
-Lifts will stop running in the case of high winds of bad weather but you can check on this before you head out by looking at the live lift status.
+Lifts typically start running between 09:00/09:30 each morning and stop at around 17:00 to 18:00, so there's plenty of opportunity for you to make the most of your day hiking, biking and exploring the area.
+Lifts will stop running in the case of high winds or bad weather, but you can check on this before you head out by looking at the live lift status.

-Summer Lift Pass Prices and the Summer Lift Pass Options are slightly different to winter - it is worth checking the which lifts you can use before setting off.
+Summer lift pass prices and the lift pass options are slightly different to winter - it is worth checking which lifts you can use before setting off.
 Paragliders also have access to a number of lifts throughout the summer.

-Children under 125 cm must be accompanied by an adult at all times.
-Lift openings subject to weather conditions.
+Children - Under 125cm must be accompanied by an adult at all times.

-NB Les Arcs is a high altitude resort and the lifts can take you as high as 3220m.
-Please consult your doctor before arriving in resort if you have heart problems or any other medical problem that may be exacerbated by a change in altitude.
+Les Arcs is a high altitude resort and the lifts can take you as high as 3,220m.
+Please consult your doctor before arriving in resort if you have heart problems or any other medical problem that may be exacerbated by a sudden change in altitude.